 Find Community Programs and Classes

 Take advantage of free community program, such as weekly story times at your local library.
 It’s a way to get out of the house and socialize with moms and kiddos you might not have met otherwise.
 And if you plan on taking your kiddo to infant swim classes or indoor play areas like The Little Gym, you’ll get to know moms over time and form bonds.
 Making repeat contact with moms through weekly classes can lead to lifelong friendships.

 Check Out The Peanut App

-If you want to meet up, are struggling with feedings or just need someone to vent to, Peanut is the app for you.
+If you want to meet up, are struggling with feedings or just need someone to vent to, the Peanut app is for you.
 Think of it like a social media app for women and moms.
-Plus, you can ask questions, create polls and share advice about all things baby and pregnancy-related straight through the app.
+You can ask questions, create polls and share advice about all things baby and pregnancy-related straight through the app.
 It’s an easy way to network with women when you’re feeling overwhelmed and need help.
+Plus, it’s free!

 Put Yourself Out There

 Most importantly, put yourself out there.
 Small talk can be awkward, but you’ll never know what could happen if you don’t try.
 Ask other moms questions such as, “Where are you from?” and “How old are your kids?” to help break the ice.
 Just remember, every new mom is in the same situation and all need a shoulder to lean on.